juribeparada/homebrew-isce/README.md

 ### Stack processors

-If you want to use the stack processors included in ISCE, you need to add to your .bash_profile the following lines, depending on what kind of stack processor you need:
+If you want to use the stack processors included in ISCE, you need to add to your ~/.bash_profile the following lines, depending on what kind of stack processor you need:

 - Sentinel-1 TOPS: